Texas Labor Laws Guide

 Miscellaneous Texas labor laws

-We have decided to add a few more laws concerning labor and placed them in the miscellaneous section.
+We have decided to add a few more laws concerning labor and placed them in the miscellaneous section, including:

 Texas whistleblower laws

-Whistleblower laws prohibit retaliation such as pay cuts, dismissal, or any other adverse employment action taken against an employee who “blows the whistle” — i.e. reports an illegal activity to the authorities.
+Whistleblower laws prohibit retaliation, such as pay cuts, dismissal, or any other adverse employment action, against an employee who “blows the whistle” — i.e., reports illegal activity to the authorities.

-In the same manner, the Texas Whistleblower Act protects public employees who in good faith report a violation of law to an appropriate law enforcement authority (reporting a violation to a supervisor is not considered an appropriate law enforcement authority).
+In the same manner, the Texas Whistleblower Act protects public employees who, in good faith, report a violation of law to an appropriate law enforcement authority (reporting a violation to a supervisor isn’t considered an appropriate law enforcement authority).

 In case a public employee has been affected by an adverse employment action (wrongfully suspended, dismissed, etc.), such an employee has the right to sue a state or local governmental entity for: